IowaDave/flash-at-firmware-to-esp-01/README.md

 * --before default_reset | this option and the next one...
 * --after hard_reset     | are steps the tool should perform before and after flashing.
 See the online documentation for details.
 A link to the documentation is given below.
 * write_flash | commands the esptool to upload files into the chip's flash memory.
 This is a command, not an option, which is why it does not have the two dash characters preceding it.
-* --flash_mode keep | the default setting, uses a value given in the firmware
+* --flash_mode keep | the default setting, uses a value given in the firmware, most likely &#x0027;dio&#x0027;, a certain way of wiring the device for uploads.
 * --flash_freq keep | default, uses a value given in the firmware, most likely 40m, indicating a flash memory clock frequency of 40 MHz.
 * --flash_size detect | try to determine flash size automatically
 * 0x00000 boot_v1.7...bin | upload this file to memory location 0x00000